In light of Facebook’s biggest scandal to date, many people are starting to take privacy more seriously.

 Can we talk about how weird the "Facial Recognition Data" section of your Facebook data archive is?
 Like what even is this and how could it ever be useful? (values changed to protect my face) pic.twitter.com/nV6jGRXZdZ

-The technology Facebook use bases their facial recognition from pictures you’re tagged in.
-According to the research group behind the technology, they employ more than 120 million parameters and to determine whose face is whose.
+The technology Facebook uses bases its facial recognition on pictures you’re tagged in.
+According to the research group behind the technology, it employs more than 120 million parameters to determine whose face is whose.

 If you live in the European Union, you may find this section missing as an EU data protection law (which is getting an update pretty soon) bans the technology.
 But incredibly, amidst this data scandal, Facebook has started asking some of its European users to consent to facial recognition technology without giving a clear option to opt out.